-In the Young in Norway study we have observed the lives of youth and young adults, focusing on a variety of aspects.
-We have studied conditions growing up, friends and family, identity, recreational activities, mental health and education to mention a few.
+In the Young in Norway Study we have studied a variety of aspects of the lives of adolescents and young adults.
+We have examined young people’s living conditions, friends and family, identity, recreational activities, mental health and education, to mention a few.

 Adolescence and early adulthood can be demanding.
-The ties to one’s parents loosens, and at the same time we must handle changing relations towards friends.
-Many form romantic partnerships, but not everyone.
-For some this time leads to an increased feeling of loneliness.
+Ties to parents loosen, at the same time as we must handle changing relationships with friends.
+Many form romantic relationships, but not everyone.
+Some may experience increasing feelings of loneliness during this period.
 Studies show that many students of higher education experience loneliness and isolation.
-How many have dealt with these feelings and how do they develop over time?
+How many have felt lonely and how does loneliness develop over time?

 Use of Cannabis